 Help with medication refills

-That’s another area of healthcare that is asking to be automated.
-A few words with your trusty chatbot, and the renewed prescription is on the way!
+Capsule and Truepill have implemented chatbots to streamline and automate the workflows associated with prescription refills.
+A few words with your trusty chatbot and the renewed prescription is on the way!
 This feature is especially welcome when developing an online pharmacy app.

 Monitor chronic illnesses